pisakbori/webserv/README.md

 TODO:Bori

 - how to match request uri with location?
-- write buffersize at a time
+- autoindex
-- include read resourceFd in select.
+- return default error page on 404

 <!-- how to use: -->